MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[Url <String>]`: URL of the TEM partner's administrative control panel, where an administrator can configure their TEM service.

 TERMSANDCONDITIONS <IMicrosoftGraphTermsAndConditions1[]>: The terms and conditions associated with device management of the company.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[AcceptanceStatement <String>]`: Administrator-supplied explanation of the terms and conditions, typically describing what it means to accept the terms and conditions set out in the T&C policy.
 This is shown to the user on prompts to accept the T&C policy.
   - `[AcceptanceStatuses <IMicrosoftGraphTermsAndConditionsAcceptanceStatus[]>]`: The list of acceptance statuses for this T&C policy.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[AcceptedDateTime <DateTime?>]`: DateTime when the terms were last accepted by the user.
     - `[AcceptedVersion <Int32?>]`: Most recent version number of the T&C accepted by the user.
     - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions1>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
     - `[UserDisplayName <String>]`: Display name of the user whose acceptance the entity represents.
     - `[UserPrincipalName <String>]`: The userPrincipalName of the User that accepted the term.
   - `[Assignments <IMicrosoftGraphTermsAndConditionsAssignment[]>]`: The list of assignments for this T&C policy.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[BodyText <String>]`: Administrator-supplied body text of the terms and conditions, typically the terms themselves.
 This is shown to the user on prompts to accept the T&C policy.